Back to blog

 We will use this YAML manifest I have put on a GitHub repo.

-This configuration is actually a subset of configs used in the Gateway API conformance tests.
+This configuration is a subset of configs used in the Gateway API conformance tests.
 Remember that one of the benefits of the Gateway API project is consistency.
-To make sure that each Gateway API provides a consistent user experience, each Gateway API implementation is tested against a set of conformance tests that creates a series of Gateways and Routes and tests that the implementation matches the API specification.
+To ensure that each Gateway API provides a consistent user experience, each implementation is tested against a set of conformance tests that creates a series of Gateways and Routes and tests that the implementation matches the API specification.

 Deploy this demo app: